 | » You should spend about 20 minutes on this task.|

-Write a report for a university lecturer describing the information in the graph below.
+Write a report for a university lecturer describing the information given.